U.S. Supreme Court to review Colorado social media stalking case involving Denver singer

 "I've had tapped phone lines before.
 What do you fear?"
 Counterman asked.
 "I'm currently unsupervised.
 I know, it freaks me out too, but the possibilities are endless," he added.

 "Where do we draw the line specifically on social media with Facebook with everything?
-Where do we draw the line between what is protected first amendment free speech, versus where do we criminalize it?"
-She expressed.
+Where do we draw the line between what is protected First Amendment free speech versus where do we criminalize it?"

 Whalen claimed she was stalked for six years by Counterman.
 He first contacted her after she performed at a 2010 gay pride festival in Denver with messages including her dying.